 China acceded to the Nuclear Nonproliferation Treaty (NPT) on March 9, 1992.
 The NPT does not ban peaceful nuclear projects.
 On May 11, 1996, the PRC issued a statement promising to make only safeguarded nuclear transfers.
 China, on July 30, 1996, began a moratorium on nuclear testing and signed the Comprehensive Test Ban Treaty (CTBT) in September 1996, but (like the United States) has not ratified it.
 Premier Li Peng issued nuclear export control regulations on September 10, 1997.
 On October 16, 1997, China joined the Zangger Committee (on nuclear trade).
 On June 6, 1998, the U.N.
 Security Council (including China) adopted Resolution 1172, asking states to prevent exports to India or Pakistan's nuclear weapon or missile programs.
 The PRC issued regulations on dual-use nuclear exports on June 17, 1998.
+In 2004, China applied to join the Nuclear Suppliers Group (NSG), which accepted China as a member after the Bush Administration decided to support China, despite congressional concerns.

 In November 1995, China issued its first public defense white paper, which focused on arms control and disarmament.
 Also, China signed the Chemical Weapons Convention (CWC) in January 1993.
 On April 25, 1997, China deposited its instrument of ratification of the CWC, before it entered into force on April 29, 1997.
 From 1993-1998, the PRC issued export control regulations on chemicals.
 On October 14, 2002, on the eve of a Bush-Jiang summit, the PRC issued regulations for export controls over dual-use biological agents and related technology.
-On December 3, 2003, China issued a white paper on nonproliferation, which stated that its control lists are almost the same as those of the Zangger Committee, Nuclear Suppliers Group, CWC, Australia Group, and MTCR.
+On December 3, 2003, China issued a white paper on nonproliferation, which stated that its control lists are almost the same as those of the Zangger Committee, NSG, CWC, Australia Group, and MTCR.

-Nevertheless, China is not a member of the MTCR, Nuclear Suppliers Group (NSG) (requiring full-scope safeguards), or Australia Group (AG) (on chemical and biological weapons).
-China did not join the 93 countries in signing the International Code of Conduct Against Ballistic Missile Proliferation in The Hague on November 25, 2002, nor the 11 countries in the Proliferation Security Initiative (PSI) announced by President Bush on May 31, 2003.
+Nevertheless, China is not a member of the MTCR or the Australia Group (AG) (on chemical and biological weapons).
+(In June 2004, China expressed willingness to join the MTCR.)
+China did not join the 93 countries in signing the International Code of Conduct Against Ballistic Missile Proliferation in The Hague on November 25, 2002.
+China has not joined the Proliferation Security Initiative (PSI) announced by President Bush on May 31, 2003.
 PRC weapons proliferation has persisted, aggravating trends that result in more ambiguous technical assistance, longer range missiles, more indigenous capabilities, and secondary (retransferred) proliferation.

 The Director of Central Intelligence (DCI) noted that, for July-December 1996, "China was the most significant supplier of WMD-related goods and technology to foreign countries."
 As required by Section 721 of the FY1997 Intelligence Authorization Act, P.L.
-104-293, the DCI's report to Congress, "Unclassified Report to Congress on the Acquisition of Technology Relating to Weapons of Mass

-Destruction and Advanced Conventional Munitions," has named China (plus Russia and North Korea) as "key suppliers" of dangerous technology.
+104-293, the DCI's report to Congress, "Unclassified Report to Congress on the Acquisition of Technology Relating to Weapons of Mass Destruction and Advanced Conventional Munitions," has named China (plus Russia and North Korea) as "key suppliers" of dangerous technology.
 (Subsequent discussions of the DCI's report refer to this reporting requirement.
 Original legislation required a semi-annual report, and the FY2004 Intelligence Authorization Act, P.L.
 108-177, changed the requirement to an annual report.)